Spacechild1/vstplugin/README.md

 ### Features:

 * supports all VST2 and VST3 plugins (audio effect, MIDI effect, instruments, etc.)
-* search and probe plugins in the standard VST directories or in user defined paths
-* automate plugin parameters programmatically (sample accurate for VST3 plugins)
+* automate plugin parameters (sample accurate for VST3 plugins)
-* arbitrary number of inputs/outputs + VST3 side chain inputs/outputs
+* arbitrary number of inputs/outputs + VST3 multi-bus support
 * use either the native VST GUI (WIN32, Cocoa, X11) or a generic editor
 * preset management: read/write standard VST preset files or set/get the plugin state as raw data to build your own preset management
 * MIDI input/output
 * transport and tempo support (for arpeggiators, sequencers, parameters with musical time units, etc.)
+* offline rendering
+* search for plugins in the standard VST directories or in user defined paths
 * bit-bridging and sandboxing
 * use Windows plugins on Linux (with Wine)
 * multithreading

 See the help files (vstplugin~-help.pd and VSTPlugin.schelp) for detailed instructions.